Philip Glass: Early life and education

 Glass was born in Baltimore, Maryland, on January 31, 1937, the son of Ida (née Gouline) and Benjamin Charles Glass.
 His family were Latvian-Jewish and Russian-Jewish emigrants.
 His father owned a record store and his mother was a librarian.
 In his memoir, Glass recalls that at the end of World War II his mother aided Jewish Holocaust survivors, inviting recent arrivals to America to stay at their home until they could find a job and a place to live.
 She developed a plan to help them learn English and develop skills so they could find work.
 His sister, Sheppie, would later do similar work as an active member of the International Rescue Committee.
+Sheppie died in April 2024 at age 88; she was married to Morton I. Abramowitz.

 Glass developed his appreciation of music from his father, discovering later that his father's side of the family had many musicians.
 His cousin Cevia was a classical pianist, while others had been in vaudeville.
-He learned his family was also related to Al Jolson.
+He was related to Al Jolson.
 Glass's father often received promotional copies of new recordings at his music store.
 Glass spent many hours listening to them, developing his knowledge of and taste in music.
 This openness to modern sounds affected Glass at an early age:

 My father was self-taught, but he ended up having a very refined and rich knowledge of classical, chamber, and contemporary music.
 Typically he would come home and have dinner, and then sit in his armchair and listen to music until almost midnight.
 I caught on to this very early, and I would go and listen with him.

 The elder Glass promoted both new recordings and a wide selection of composers to his customers, sometimes convincing them to try something new by allowing them to return records they did not like.
 His store soon developed a reputation as Baltimore's leading source of modern music.
 Glass built a sizable record collection from the unsold records in his father's store, including modern classical music such as Hindemith, Bartók, Schoenberg, Shostakovich and Western classical music including Beethoven's string quartets and Schubert's B♭ Piano Trio.
 Glass cites Schubert's work as a "big influence" growing up.
 In a 2011 interview, Glass stated that Franz Schubert—with whom he shares a birthday—is his favorite composer.